gabrielcor/node-redescape-EscapeRoomSupplier/Flows/Get UPC State/readme.md

 * Convert the JSON to an object
 * Parse the JSON and send it to display in the dashboard.

-Note: it only displays the state of the UPC controller, not each individual input state
+It displays the state of the UPC controller and each individual input state as a green/gray dot

 !["Dashboard"](https://github.com/gabrielcor/node-redescape-EscapeRoomSupplier/blob/main/Documentation/screenshots/GetUPCState02.png)